 Fortunately many urologic illnesses may be treated with medication.
 In some cases (and where deemed appropriate after work-up), it is possible to manage prostate symptoms, overactive bladder symptoms, urinary stones, erectile dysfunction, low testosterone and many infections, purely with medical therapies.

 These are treatments that typically use a telescopic device, which may be placed through the urethra (water pipe) to access the urinary tract (cystoscopy and ureteroscopy); or through the abdominal wall to visualise and access the abdominal organs (laparoscopy).
 Fortunately, when surgery is necessary for urologic illnesses, many may be managed utilising minimally-invasive treatments.
 These treatments are typically utilised in the treatment of urinary stones, enlarged prostates, bladder tumours, urethral strictures, kidney tumours and undescended testes, to name a few of the procedures we offer.
-Other non-endoscopic minimally-invasive procedures commonly performed include mid-urethral slings for urinary incontinence in women and brachytherapy for prostate cancer in men.
+Other non-endoscopic minimally-invasive procedures commonly performed include mid-urethral slings for urinary incontinence in women, Interstim for various indications and brachytherapy for prostate cancer in men.

 Occasionally it is necessary to perform open surgery.
 This could include (but again, is not limited to): circumcisions, repair of hydrocoeles, vasectomies, repair of inguinal hernias, removal of very enlarged prostates, removal of advanced kidney or bladder cancers in advanced stages of disease.